sarfata/kbox-hardware/README.md

    to measure roll, pitch and yaw as well as a gyroscope,
  - An SDCard to record data.

-[Fine more news about KBox on
+[Find more news about KBox on
 hackaday.io](https://hackaday.io/project/11055-kbox).

 ## How to get KBox?